 What's the productivity cost of allowing software engineers to work from home?
 With recent remote work defections from the likes of IBM, Yahoo, and Github, there seems to be a crisis of confidence among managers that their employees won't function optimally unless they're on the premises.
 However, among workers at large, Google Trends suggests that interest in the theme has only increased over the last five years:

 Google Trend result for "work from home" interest over time

-If we set aside emotions and anecdotes, I suspect most companies are genuinely uncertain what they're giving up when they allow employees the option to work without physical supervision.
+If we set aside emotions and anecdotes, I suspect most companies are genuinely uncertain what they're giving up when they allow employees the option to work from home without physical supervision.
 It's squishy-yet-vital questions like these that get us up in the morning to work on Static Object.
 The true cost of remote working isn't known because it depends.
-Specifically, it depends on circumstances like: composition of staff, nature of work being done, and the particulars of how the remote work policy is implemented.
+Specifically, it depends on circumstances like: composition of staff, nature of work being done, and the particulars of how the work from home policy is implemented.

 Crack open the data